forsterseb/ktane-guide/README.md

 **5 Wires**
 Last Black & SN odd - 4th
-No Black or Red - 2nd
+No Black or No Red - 2nd
 Otherwise - 1st

 **6 Wires**